BG1 Verdict: 65%

 “Tired no-frills hotel with a good breakfast.
 Best for groups.”

 On a short weekend away seeing family and friends, we spent a night at the Holiday Inn Express in Poole.
 Express is the budget brand of Holiday Inn and seeks to offer comfortable, no-frills accommodation in central locations.
-We decided to review our stay at Holiday Inn Express Poole to help others considering staying there.
+Read our Holiday Inn Express Poole review to find out what we thought of our stay.

 In this review: